kenpower/Lab_Intro_to_testing_with_ASSERT/README.md

 ## 📝 Starter Code

-You are given starter code in Lab_Intro_to_testing_with_ASSERT.cpp, run the program and observe what happens.
+You are given starter code in teh file _Lab_Intro_to_testing_with_ASSERT.cpp_, run the program and observe what happens.

 ---